justjake/quickjs-emscripten/doc/@jitl/quickjs-ffi-types/interfaces/QuickJSFFI.md

 # Interface: QuickJSFFI

 Low-level FFI bindings to QuickJS's Emscripten module.
-See instead quickjs-emscripten#QuickJSVM, the public Javascript interface exposed by this library.
+See instead [[QuickJSContext]], the public Javascript interface exposed by this library.

 ## Contents